vmware-archive/wavefront-opentracing-sdk-go/README.md

 ### 3. Set Up a Reporter

 You must create a `WavefrontSpanReporter` to report trace data to Wavefront.
-Optionally, you can create a `CompositeReporter` to send data to Wavefront and print it to the console.
+Optionally, you can create a `CompositeSpanReporter` to send data to Wavefront and print it to the console.

 #### Create a `WavefrontSpanReporter`